-A number of new standards, amendments to standards and interpretations are not yet effective for the year ended December 31, 2018, and have not been applied in preparing these consolidated financial statements.
+A number of new standards, amendments to standards and interpretations are not yet effective for the year ended December 31, 2019 and have not been applied in preparing these consolidated financial statements.
 Alterna Savings does not intend to adopt any of these standards early.
 The standards below are expected to have an impact on the consolidated financial statements of Alterna Savings:

-IFRS 16, Leases ("IFRS 16") (replacement of IAS 17)
+IFRS 3, Business Combinations ("IFRS 3")